cyberbotics/webots-doc/reference/viewpoint.md

 adding the instance number to the `follow` field value using the format "`<name>:<number>`".

 The `followOrientation` field can be used to make the viewpoint follow also the orientation of an object (in addition to its position).
-If `followOrientation` is true, the viewpoint is fully attached to the followed object, like an embedded camera onboard a robot.
+If `followOrientation` is true, the viewpoint is rigidly attached to the followed object, like an embedded camera onboard a robot.
 The `follow` field should be set with a valid object name otherwise the `followOrientation` field has no effect.